nalej/docs/docs/index.md

-# Welcome to Nalej
+# Welcome to NALEJ

-Welcome to the documentation for the 0.5.0 release of the Nalej system.
+Welcome to the documentation for the 0.5.1 release of the NALEJ system.
 This documentation is structured as follows:

 ## [Installation](platformer/platformer.md)

-Here you can find all about how to install the Nalej platform in your environment.
+Here you can find all about how to install the NALEJ platform in your environment.
 We offer documentation about how to install the platform [with the Platformer tool](platformer/platformer.md), and also a more in-depth explanation on how to proceed when installing the platform [on your own premises](onpremise/prerequisites.md).

 ------